 Has 34 trails, six lifts including a quad lift, night skiing, a terrain park, and a junior park for beginning boarders.
 Fourth- and fifth-graders ski free on weekends and holidays with a paying adult (registration and $15 processing fee required).

 99 Holiday Mountain Road, Monticello

-Day care available for children ages 6 months to 6 years on weekends (Friday-Sunday) and during the following holidays: Dec.
-24 – Jan.
-1, Jan.
-16, and Feb.
-18-24.
+Spans three mountains and includes 58 trails and 10 lifts.
 Programs for kids include The Explorers (ski only) for ages 4-6 and Mountaineers (snowboarding and skiing) for ages 7-12.
 Snow tubing for those 42 inches and taller on Friday evenings and weekends.
-Several bus services offer round-trip transportation from the New York metro area to Hunter; see website for details.
+Mini Park for those shorter than 42 inches.
+Day care available for children ages 6 months to 6 years on weekends (Friday-Sunday) and during school holidays.
+Several bus services offer round-trip transportation from the New York metro area; see website for details.

 Mount Peter Ski & Ride